zudochkin/awesome-newsletters/README.md

 - [The React Newsletter](http://theproblemsolver.nl/TheReactNewsletter/Subscribe).
 A weekly newsletter about React and ecosystem.
 - [React Status](https://react.statuscode.com/).
 A weekly roundup of the latest React and React Native links and tutorials.
 - [Awesome React Newsletter](https://react.libhunt.com/newsletter).
 A weekly overview of the most popular React news, articles and libraries.
-- [ActReact](https://www.actreact.io).
-Learn React from the best content in the community, weekly in your inbox.
 - [This Week In React](https://this-week-in-react.org/).
 Weekly coverage of interesting pull requests, discussions, and RFCs around React Core and React DOM.
 Coming out every Friday.
 - [Tiny React](https://tinyreact.email).
 Top 3 React articles of the week in your inbox.